cadeyrn/bookmarks-organizer/README.md

 The permission to access the browser tabs is needed so that Bookmarks Organizer can jump to the already opened settings page if the settings page is already opened in another tab and you click the button to open Bookmarks Organizer's settings.

+#### optional permissions

+##### access your data for all sites

+The add-on checks the bookmarks by sending a request to the appropriate URLs.
+This cannot work without the permission to access these sites.
+Bookmarks Organizer asks at runtime for this permission if you want to execute this check.

 #### silent permissions